-This topic contains 5 replies, has 2 voices, and was last updated by Norine Spears 9 months, 3 weeks ago.
+- This topic has 5 replies, 2 voices, and was last updated 2 years ago by Norine Spears.

 Unfortunately, I uploaded a faulty taxon tree.
 I now want to delete the old taxon tree.
 Is there a way to do this?
 Using the MySQL Workbench (not the specify Workbench), I would have to set the keys to ON DELETE CASCADE, which I don’t wannt to do as I am not good at sql programming.